 Ease of Use

 We tested the 25 oz version of the Cascade.
 The company has three size options for this bottle — 12oz, 17oz, and 25oz.
 Our first grievance with the 25 oz version was its size.
-The Mira towers over the Hydro Flask 24 oz and the Simple Modern Summit.
 The bottle is a bit too wide to be comfortable in hand and, unlike other stainless-steel models, it lacks a carrying handle.
 For cleaning, this tall, slender shape presents a challenge because it is hard to get down into the bottom of the bottle with such a narrow mouth and long body.

 In terms of insulation, this bottle excels.
-We filled the Cascade and the Hydroflask with boiling water at the same time and checked back on the temperature of the water over the next 6 hours.
 The Cascade kept our water so hot that we burned our tongue on hot water after 2 hours of sitting.
 This came as quite a surprise, as the water in the Hydro Flask was a reasonable drinking temperature after 2 hours.
 Though this level of insulation was impressive, we found that the shape of the Cascade was not conducive to drinking hot beverages from, as the rim of the bottle conducts heat and the narrow mouth causes hot steam to burn the mouth before taking a sip.
-Overall, we were impressed by the bottle's insulation but found it to be more useful for cold beverages over hot ones, unless pouring hot bevies into another vessel for drinking.
+Overall, we were impressed by the bottle's insulation but found it to be more useful for cold beverages over hot ones unless pouring hot bevies into another vessel for drinking.

 Most stainless steel, insulated bottles run the risk of getting scratched and chipped.
 Out of the box, their fresh, bright paint jobs make them look like new sports cars, but over time, scratches inevitably appear.
 During our test period, the Cascade ended up with the most scratches out of the stainless-steel category.
-Perhaps because of the paint used, how it's applied, or maybe we were even more clumsy with the Cascade, but it got more scratched than both the Hydro Flask and the Simple Modern Summit.
 After a few months of use, the paint around the lip of the bottle had begun to rub off, as did some of the paint on the main body of the bottle.
 This is a little disturbing, considering our mouths were right up against the chipped rim of the bottle whenever we used it to drink.

 The Mira is not made for light and fast missions.
 This bottle is super tall, which is more distracting than the actual weight of the bottle.
-On the scale, the Mira hovers right below the heaviest bottles in this review (the Yeti Rambler and the Lifefactory).
+On the scale, the Mira hovers right below the heaviest bottles in this review.
 We found that the Mira did not have enough positive, unique qualities to justify a weight of 15.6 ounces, which negatively affected the bottle's score in this metric.

-For $19, this 25-ounce bottle is a total steal.
-It is hard to find an insulated, stainless steel bottle online for under $20, and compared to name brands like Hydro Flask or Yeti, the Mira is almost half the price.
+This 25-ounce bottle is a total steal.
+It is hard to find an insulated, stainless steel bottle online for under $20.
 The price is great, and the fact that the Cascade compares to these more expensive bottles in terms of insulation is a double win.
 For a budget option that still keeps your ice frozen and your tea hot, it's hard to beat the Mira Cascade.